kuldeepmehra27/drupal-upgrade/drupal-8-to-9-upgrade.md

 8. **Review your site's settings and configuration:** Review your site's settings and configuration to ensure that they are still appropriate for your site's needs.

-That's it!
-You have now upgraded your Drupal 8 site to Drupal 9.

-here is the official link how to [upgrade drupal 8 to 9](https://www.drupal.org/docs/upgrading-drupal/drupal-8-and-higher)
+  Here is the official link how to [upgrade drupal 8 to 9](https://www.drupal.org/docs/upgrading-drupal/drupal-8-and-higher)

 ## Tools for upgrading ##